Virtus Real Estate Securities Series

 U.S. REIT MARKET REVIEW

-From a property sector allocation perspective, the Series' overweight exposures to the industrial and data center sectors were the most positive drivers of performance.
-We have been overweight the industrial property sector for some time given our positive view on the cyclical recovery of industrial real estate fundamentals and the secular demand for warehouse space that is being driven by the growth in e-commerce retail sales.
+From a pure allocation perspective, the largest contributors to performance were the zero allocation to the specialty sector and the overweight allocations to the industrial and office sectors.
+We have been overweight the industrial sector for some time given our positive view on the cyclical recovery of industrial real estate fundamentals and the secular demand for warehouse space that is being driven by the growth in e-commerce retail sales.
 These dynamics continue to be positive for occupancies and rental rate growth.
-The Series' overweight to data centers is more recent and is supported by the strong growth in IT infrastructure outsourcing and the rapid adoption of cloud computing.
-In particular, healthy demand is being driven by hyperscale users such as Amazon’s AWS and Microsoft’s Azure.

 What Hurt Performance

-From our perspective, the U.S. real estate space market cycle still has room for further growth as we expect overall space market demand to exceed supply across most property sectors and major cities.
+From our perspective, the U.S. real estate space market cycle still has room for further growth, as we expect overall space market demand to exceed supply across most property sectors and major cities.
 The private real estate asset market varies by property type and location, but is further along in the cycle in terms of valuations.
 However, we believe the global weight of capital looking for a home in high-quality, core real estate is meaningful enough to continue to support current real estate asset pricing.
 The year-to-date decline in interest rates is also supportive of current asset valuations.
 Nonetheless, we believe additional price appreciation will likely be driven largely by cash flow growth, as opposed to continued compression of capitalization rates.
-With the significant amount of overseas buyers and private real estate equity capital that has been raised but unspent, we expect M&A activity to continue, if not accelerate, during 2016.
+Given the significant number of overseas buyers and private real estate equity capital that has been raised but unspent, we expect M&A activity to continue for the balance of this year and into 2017.

 Benchmark since inception performance is reported from 4/28/1995.